-We have been investigating (genetic) variation in cellular power stations (mitochondria) using a mix of ideas from stochastic population processes, statistical physics, statistical inference and control theory.
+We have been investigating (genetic) variation in cellular power stations (mitochondria) using a mix of ideas from stochastic population processes/statistical genetics, statistical physics, statistical inference and control theory.
 You can read more about our recent work in our blog: http://systems-signals.blogspot.co.uk/ We believe this is a particularly exciting area to study for two reasons.
 Not only does 1) mitochondrial (dys)function have deep connections to therapies for conditions like Parkinsons, Diabetes, ageing and Cancer (and we are working on these) it is 2) a topic that, though poorly understood, might be susceptible to the very basic (though mathematically nuanced) models that one constructs in theoretical and mathematical physics.
-This is an area where students can explore out a new scientific direction since the medical promise and scientific opportunities easily exceed the number of theorists.
-The student will investigate the construction of such basic models and make connections with existing data and the work of our national and international collaborators (Cambridge, UCL, Madrid, Vienna).
+This is an area where students can explore a new scientific direction since the medical promise and scientific opportunities easily exceed the number of theorists.
+The student will investigate the construction of basic models and make connections with existing data and the work of our national and international collaborators (Cambridge, UCL, Madrid, Vienna).
 Though the project has experimental collaborators the project does not require experiments by the student or any biological background; however theorists that want to try their hand at experiment are most welcome.

 If you are an experimentalist we are also interested in possible collaborations e.g. with Prof Patrick Chinnery in Cambridge -- please send your CV.

 We are looking for passion and scientific intuition.
 We specifically welcome students from underrepresented groups and value a supportive environment prioritising purposeful happiness.